AJoyceL/cart253-2025/variations_jam/README.md

 ## Description
-Talk To Me is a dialogue-based game where you (the player) move and interact with blocks to trigger words from an unknown entity.
-There will be two speech variation to the game: a preffix and a suffix.
+Talk To Me is a dialogue-based game where you (the player) move and interact with onjects to trigger speech.
+There will be different speech variations to each game.

-- There are three modes/variations to this game:
+- There are three variations to this game:
     1. In God's Messenger, you(the player) are a messenger, answering the call of your Goddess and delivering her prophecies to the people who worship her at the state temple.
         Instruction:
         - Move the player with left/right arrow and/or A & D key.
         - Overlap with alters to trigger speech.

     2. In Within My Mind, you(the player) are a very self-conscious person who often doubts themselves.
 You often doubt yourself, your ideas and/or your acts in your consciousness.
         Instruction:
         - Press spacebar to trigger speech.

     3. In Forest Fae, you(the player) are a lost sheep, encountering mischevious little creatures while trotting through their forest.
         Instruction:
         - Move the player with left/right/up/down arrows and/or A. S. D & W key.
         - Overlap with the objects to trigger speech.